victoriawng/WiDS-2025/README.md

 1.) clone this repo

-2.) download .csv datasets from our google drive
+2.) download the "data" (not DATA) folder from our google drive

-3.) put those dataset files into "datasets" directory
+3.) put/download "data" folder into vscode
     a. make sure not to rename any of the dataset files

-4.) load up "01-start-here.ipynb" into vscode
+4.) pull up the "02_Our_Version.ipynb" notebook in vscode

 5.) in the notebook, run the "import pandas" cell